 In Prayer of the Rollerboys the United States economy has collapsed after previous generations gambled their future and lost.
 Most property in the US was sold to foreign investors and the profits of those sales went into mattresses or veins.
 In Los Angeles a well armed gang of inline skaters called The Rollerboys run the city, selling drugs and using the profits to buy back the land lost in “The Great Collapse”.
 A small contingent of good cops struggle to maintain order while trying to take down the Rollerboys and stop the spread of their designer drug ‘Mist’.
 Their secret weapon is Griffin played by Corey Haim who’s the former best friend of the Rollerboy Leader Gary Lee.
 With Griffin’s help the cops might just have a shot at ending the Mist epidemic and Griffin might have a chance to get out of the slums.

 I didn’t know Prayer of the Rollerboys existed before finding it on VHS at Goodwill last year.
-I’m grateful that I did because I’m one of the few lucky people I know who still owns a VCR.
-It’s an archaic device that allows us to time travel back to the home video boom on the 80s and 90s.
+I’m grateful I did because I’m one of the few lucky people I know who still owns a VCR.
+It’s an archaic time machine that uses VHS tapes to travel back to the home video boom on the 80s and 90s.
 Back then there was no content too niche or too short to be mass produced on magnetic strip video cassettes and shipped worldwide.
 Many of those tapes still exist in the present and can be found at thrift stores where you can purchase them for pocket change.
-Back then movies could be total box-office bombs and still find a huge audience in video rental stores where they could still turn a profit.
+Back then movies could be total box-office bombs and still find a huge audience in video rental stores and turn a profit.
 That meant every movie got a home video release no matter how poorly they did in theaters.
 This trend continued through advancements in home video technology like DVD but by the time Blu-Ray became the standard it had to compete with the emergence of streaming video services like Netflix leaving many obscure titles unrestored and unavailable on a higher quality format making them all but lost… unless you have a time machine and some quarters.